 When the WI is at OpsMakerDB queue, ‘Payment Order Status’ is received from the Integration Call and displayed in the iBPS field.

-The values displayed for ‘Payment Order Status’ are ‘Processed’ or ‘Unprocessed’.
+The values displayed for ‘Payment Order Status’ are ‘Processed’ or ‘ ‘Awaiting Authorization’ or ‘Deleted’ – As per the Payment Order ID status in Finacle

 The flow follows Maker and Checker functionality for online WI in the existing development.